 Everyone loves free stuff, right?
-It’s why people stand in line for hours just to score a sandwich or a cookie or something.
-As a sign of the times, there are brands and chains out there that are encouraging you to get vaccinated, and as a carrot on a stick (or hot dog, in this case), there are freebies to be had once you get that sweet, sweet, jab.
-Today has a list of places you can snag some free stuff.
-Hop on and let’s get some beer.
+It’s why people stand in line for hours just to score a sandwich or a cookie or taco.
+In keeping with our wild modern times, many major brands and restaurant chains are encouraging patrons to get vaccinated against COVID-19, and as a carrot (or hot dog) on a stick, there are freebies to be had once you get that sweet, sweet, jab.
+The latest offering is from Panera:

 In a new Clydesdale- and puppy-strewn commercial spot called “Reunited With Buds,” Budweiser has unveiled ABeerOnBud.com, a site where users can upload proof of vaccination in exchange for $5 in beer money.
 Delish notes that the proof of vaccination can take the form of “a selfie with your sticker, photo of your band-aid, or image of you at the vaccination site.”

 You don’t live in New York?
 Well, that’s okay, because how about a doughnut?
 If you bring your vaccination card to any location you can get a free doughnut, one per day, either in-store or in the drive-thru.
 Doctors aren’t too happy about this one, though.

 Okay, no food here.
 But this is still useful.
 Both chains will allow you to laminate your cards for free so you don’t get mustard all over them when you redeem your free hot dog.
 For Office Depot and Office Max, you can use the coupon 52516714 through July 25.
 For Staples, use code 81540 until May 1.
 The CDC suggests you take a photo of your card for a backup too.
 I’m also hearing that a plastic sleeve for your vaccination card might also be a good idea in case you need to, say, update the original card with a booster stamp later.